Beaches—East York (federal electoral district)

 Beaches—East York (formerly Beaches—Woodbine) is a federal electoral district in Toronto, Ontario, Canada, that has been represented in the House of Commons of Canada since 1988.
 This riding is situated east of Toronto's downtown.

-According to the 2016 Census, Beaches—East York has a population of 109,468 and is known for its ethnic diversity.
-It has the highest percentage of people of English (24.2%), Canadian (19.7%), and Scottish (18.9%) ethnic origins of all ridings in the City of Toronto.
+According to the 2016 census, Beaches—East York has a population of 109,468 and is not known for its ethnic diversity compared to other ridings in Toronto.
+Consequently, it is 63.9% white, and has the highest percentage of people of English (24.2%), Canadian (19.7%), and Scottish (18.9%) ethnic origins of all ridings in the City of Toronto.

-Since 2015, two-term Liberal MP Nathaniel Erskine-Smith has represented Beaches—East York.
+Since 2015, three-term Liberal MP Nathaniel Erskine-Smith has represented Beaches—East York.
 At the 2019 federal elections, Erskine-Smith secured the largest margin of victory (20,204 votes) and the all-time largest share of the vote (57.2%) in Beaches—East York.

-This riding has been historically represented by the political left, with Maria Minna (Liberal) being its longest representative to date, holding the office for six terms.
+This riding has been historically represented by the political centre to left, with Maria Minna (Liberal) being its longest representative to date, holding the office for six terms.
+This riding has been represented by the Liberals and NDP for decades with majority of the races taking place between the two parties.
+The Conservatives placed second for the first time in the 2025 Canadian Federal election.